gouravdidwania/Price-Movement-Prediction-using-News-Headlines/README.md

 **For Word TF-IDF:**
 ----------------------

 KNN model gives the best result for TF-IDF embedding.
-However, the bag of words result is slightly better than word level TF-IDF.
+However, the bag of words result is slightly better than word level TF-IDF overall.

 ![image](https://user-images.githubusercontent.com/86877457/132750729-7a07b26d-4fe1-42fc-83fd-dd4c0ee34257.png)